 A significant part of his professional career has been linked to the world of U.S. special operations.

-Before taking command of SOUTHCOM in February 2026, he served as the deputy commander of United States Special Operations Command (SOCOM), the structure responsible for coordinating the main special operations forces of the United States.
+Before taking command of SOUTHCOM in February 2026, he served as the deputy commander of the United States Special Operations Command (SOCOM), the structure responsible for coordinating the main special operations forces of the United States.

 That situation began to change in recent years and accelerated significantly during the current administration.

 The new U.S. strategy has once again placed the Western Hemisphere among the national security priorities.
-Border protection, the fight against transnational criminal organizations, competition with rival powers, and regional stability have gained increasing importance in Washington's strategic documents.
+Border protection, the fight against transnational criminal organizations, competition with rival powers, and regional stability have gained increasing importance within Washington's strategic documents.

 In that context, Southern Command has gained political and operational prominence.